 This is the hand that stole my cash.
 On the right is the bus driver who sat by and probably split the money with him.
 He is also the person who attacked me when I took his picture and tried to take my camera.

-Once again, the scumbag that took my money, this time trying to run me over with the bus as he tries to flee the scene of the crime.
+Once again, we see the scumbag that took my money, this time trying to run me over with the bus as he tries to flee the scene of the crime.
 You can see me reflected in the windshield as I photograph him in the act.

 I spoke to the receptionist in my Hostel in Split, and she apologized for the behavior of her countrymen.
 She said that her country had become overrun by rednecks and that the educated people had fled the country.
 She knew of some young ladies that had taken a bus from Split to Dubrovnik, and evidently, you need your passport.
 They didn’t have theirs and the bus driver screamed at them, was going to put them off the bus in the middle of nowhere.